christina-ml/student-app-be-nw-copy/README.md

 X 3.
 Update the query layer to fetch data from the database (not json) X 4.
 Update the controller layer to use the queries correctly (if needed)
 5. Clean up
-- delete old json files
+X delete old json files
-- remove /tests endpoint
+X remove /tests endpoint

 Notes: